torch/torch7/doc/tensor.md

 Copies the masked elements of `tensor` into itself.
 The masked elements are those elements having a corresponding `1` in the `mask` Tensor.
 This `mask` is a `torch.ByteTensor` of zeros and ones.
 The destination `Tensor` and the `mask` Tensor should have the same number of elements.
-The source `tensor` should have atleast as many elements as the number of 1s in the `mask`.
+The source `tensor` should have at least as many elements as the number of 1s in the `mask`.

 ```lua
 x = torch.range(1,4):double():resize(2,2)